leonawicz/tabr/README.md

 creating quality guitar tablature.

-While LilyPond is listed as a system requirement for `tabr`, you can use many of its functions without installing LilyPond if you do not intend to render tabs.
+While LilyPond is listed as a system requirement for `tabr`, you can use many package functions without installing LilyPond if you do not intend to render tabs.

 ### Use case considerations